 The Compensation Committee reviewed the annual base salaries of the executive officers in conjunction with the executive employment agreements entered into in October 2013.
-The Committee noted during the review that no base salary changes have been made for Messrs.
-Conway, Schmidt-Fellner, and Bray since 2009.
-Base salaries for 2014 and 2015 were established in the restated employment agreements, which included base annual salary adjustments to increase Mr. Conway s annual base salary to \$700,000, Mr. Schmidt-Fellner s annual base salary to \$600,000, and Mr. Bray s annual base salary to \$400,000 effective on January 1, 2014.
-These changes were recommended by the Compensation Committee based on a review of these positions against similar positions at comparable organizations through analysis provided by the Committee s compensation consultants.
+Base salaries for 2014 and 2015 were established at that time in the restated employment agreements, which included 2015 annual salary adjustments to increase Mr. Conway s annual base salary to \$750,000, Mr. Schmidt-Fellner s annual base salary to \$650,000, and Mr. Bray s annual base salary to \$450,000 effective on January 1, 2015.
+These changes were approved by the Compensation Committee based on a review of these positions against similar positions at comparable organizations through analyses provided to the Committee by its compensation consultant Willis Towers Watson.